Rösträtt för kvinnor

-Rösträtt för kvinnor ('Suffrage for Women') is a journal published by the Swedish National Association for Women's Suffrage.
+Rösträtt för kvinnor ('Suffrage for Women') was a journal published by the Swedish National Association for Women's Suffrage.
 It was first published in 1912 and the last issue was published in 1919, when the Riksdag (Swedish Parliament) decided to extend universal suffrage to men and women.
 The journal's motto was: "We can never do as much for a great cause as a great cause can do for us."

 History

-The National Association for Women's Suffrage (Landsföreningen för kvinnans politiska rösträtt, LKPR) had been using the Fredrika Bremer Association's journal Dagny som as a mouthpiece.
+The National Association for Women's Suffrage (Landsföreningen för kvinnans politiska rösträtt, LKPR) had been using the Fredrika Bremer Association's journal Dagny as a mouthpiece.
 Cooperation between the two could be problematic at times; LKPR was against the fact that the editors of Dagny also allowed opponents of suffrage to publish in the journal.
 The collaboration ended in 1911, and the following year LKPR published the first issue of Rösträtt för kvinnor.